Zewsa-th/Zewsa-th/README.md

 ## Hi there 👋

+I am an Economics graduate and will be using this GitHub page for data analysis projects mainly!

+I am interested in football data analysis and just data in general.

+Fun Fact: I produce music and do graphic design as a hobby!

 <!--
 **Zewsa-th/Zewsa-th** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.